fuzzylabs/matcha/docs/privacy.md

 2. The timestamp of when the command was run
 3. An anonymous random user ID, this is used to correctly identify the current number of users of our tool
 4. An anonymous random state ID associated with your current `matcha.state` file
-5. The type of operating system used e.g. '`linux`' or '`darwin`', this is used to see what support is required for different operating systems
+5. The names of any exceptions thrown during the command, this does not include the associated exception message

 # Opting out